What is Software Asset Management (SAM)?

 • Identifies savings through licence reclamation and optimisation

-• Reduces risk of audit penalties (often millions in unexpected costs)
+• Reduces risk of audit penalties — often running into millions in unexpected costs

 Why Software Asset Management Matters